Seasonal Safety Advice

 - Keep children, pets and garden games away from the cooking area.

-- Never leave a barbeque unattended.
+- NEVER leave a barbecue unattended.

-- After cooking, make sure the barbeque is cool before moving it.
+- After cooking, make sure the barbecue is cool before moving it.

 - Remember, alcohol consumption increases the risk of accidents occurring.